Medicaid vs Medicare Differences

 Frequently Asked Questions

-The main difference between Medicare and Medicaid is that Medicare is for individuals aged 65 and older, or those with disabilities, regardless of income, while Medicaid provides health coverage for people with very low incomes.
-These programs are designed to provide health insurance to different segments of the population.
+The main difference between Medicare and Medicaid is that Medicare is for individuals aged 65 and older, or those with disabilities, regardless of income, while Medicaid may provide health coverage for people with very low incomes.
+These programs have been designed to provide health insurance to different segments of the population.

 Do you pay for Medicare?

-Most people get Medicare Part A for free, but some may have to pay a premium depending on their eligibility.
-The total costs for all Medicare coverage typically range between $175 and $371 per month, but this can be lowered based on income.
+Some people may get Medicare Part A for free, but some may have to pay a premium depending on their eligibility.

 Who is eligible for Medicaid and Medicare?

 If you are 65 or older, have certain disabilities, or have End-Stage Renal Disease, you are eligible for Medicare.
-Medicaid is available to low-income individuals of all ages, with income thresholds varying by state.
+Medicaid will likely be available to low-income individuals of all ages, with income thresholds varying by state.

 What does Medicare Part C, also known as Medicare Advantage, cover?

-Medicare Part C, also known as Medicare Advantage, covers Original Medicare benefits along with additional coverage such as vision, dental, and hearing services through private insurance companies.
+Medicare Part C, also known as Medicare Advantage, covers Original Medicare benefits as well as possible coverage for vision, dental, and hearing services through private insurance companies.

 call today for help